 (2A) There are to be as many industrial inspectors as are necessary to perform the functions conferred on industrial inspectors by this Act or any other written law.

-(2) Subject to this Act, an industrial inspector shall perform such duties and shall make such investigations and reports in relation to the observance of the provisions of this Act and of any instrument to which this section applies as the Minister directs.
+(2) Subject to this Act, an industrial inspector must perform such duties and must make such investigations and reports in relation to the observance of the provisions of this Act and of any instrument to which this section applies as the Minister directs.

-(3) An industrial inspector may, for the purposes of carrying out his functions under this Act —
+(3) An industrial inspector may, for the purposes of carrying out the inspector’s functions under this Act —

+(a) with or without giving notice to the owner or occupier, enter —

-(a) enter any building, structure, conveyance or place of any kind whatsoever wherein or in respect of which there are reasonable grounds to suspect that any industry is being or has been carried on or any work is being done or has been done or commenced or any matter or thing is taking or has taken place (in this subsection called an industrial location) for the purpose of ascertaining whether or not the provisions of this Act or of any instrument to which this section applies are being or have been observed; and
+(i) a place (industrial location) at which there are reasonable grounds to suspect that an industry is being or has been carried on or any work is being done or has been done or commenced in relation to an industry; or

+(ii) a place (business premises) at which there are reasonable grounds to suspect that records relevant to an industry are kept or can be accessed;

+and

-(b) inspect and view any work, material, machinery, appliance, article, record, matter or thing whatsoever which is in an industrial location; and
+(b) inspect and view any work, material, machinery, appliance, article, record, matter or other thing which is in an industrial location or business premises, or any record accessible from a computer kept at the industrial location or business premises; and

-(c) take with him into an industrial location any person he may require to provide assistance which he considers to be necessary; and
+(c) take with the inspector into an industrial location or business premises any person or persons the inspector considers necessary to provide assistance to the inspector; and

-(d) question, either alone or in the presence of some other person, with respect to anything to which this Act relates any person he finds in an industrial location and, if he thinks fit, require written answers to be given; and
+(d) require (either alone or in the presence, or with the assistance, of some other person) any person the inspector finds in an industrial location or business premises to answer questions by the inspector —

+(i) orally; or

+(ii) if the inspector thinks fit — in writing;

+and

-(e) by notice in writing or orally require a person having the control of, or access to, a record, whether kept in an industrial location entered by him under this subsection or elsewhere, to produce, exhibit, send or deliver that record for his examination in accordance with that requirement; and
+(e) by notice in writing or orally require a person having the control of, or access to, a record to produce the record for inspection by the inspector; and

-(f) examine, and seize or retain or take extracts from or copies of, any record produced, exhibited, sent or delivered for his inspection in compliance with a requirement made under this subsection; and
+(f) in relation to a record referred to in paragraph (b) or (e), do all or any of the following —

+(i) seize the record;

+(ii) retain the record for as long as is necessary for the purposes of carrying out the function to which the record is relevant;

+(iii) take extracts from or copies of the record;

+and

+(fa) post at an industrial location, in a place where it may be viewed by employees at the location, a notice containing information regarding any of the following —

+(i) the rights and obligations under any law of the State or Commonwealth relating to employment (an employment law) of the employees or their employer;

+(ii) a conviction of the employer of an offence under an employment law;

+(iii) a finding that the employer has contravened an entitlement provision or civil penalty provision under this Act or a civil remedy provision under the FW Act;

+and

-(g) if he has reasonable cause to apprehend any obstruction in the carrying out of those functions, call to his assistance any member of the Police Force; and
+(g) if the inspector has reasonable cause to apprehend any obstruction in the carrying out of those functions, call to the inspector’s assistance any member of the Police Force; and